TradeMaster-NTU/TradeMaster/README.md

 TradeMaster could be beneficial to a wide range of communities including leading trading firms, startups, financial service providers and personal investors.
 We hope TradeMaster can make a change for the whole pipeline of FinRL to prevent untrustworthy results and lead successful industry deployment.

 ## Installation
-We provide a video tutorial of using docker to build an proper environment of running this project.
+We provide a video tutorial of using docker to build a proper environment of running this project.

 [![Video Tutorial](tutorial/installation/cover(1).png)](https://www.youtube.com/watch?v=uo80u1byGRc)